 Rheumatic fever is an inflammatory disease that may develop after an infection with group A Streptococcus bacteria (such as strep throat or scarlet fever).
 The disease can affect the heart, joints, skin, and brain.

-Your doctor or nurse will examine you.
-This will include carefully checking your heart sounds, skin, and joints.
+Your health care provider will examine you and will carefully check your heart sounds, skin, and joints.

 Tests may include:

 Several factors called major and minor criteria have been developed to help diagnose rheumatic fever in a standard way.

 You'll likely be diagnosed with rheumatic fever if you meet two major criteria, or one major and two minor criteria, and have signs of a past strep infection.

 If you are diagnosed with acute rheumatic fever you will be treated with antibiotics.